einsweniger/viscom_framework/report/chapters/00_intro.rst

 Object meshes are generated procedurally, some choose to do render without meshes.
 Ray marching Signed Distance Functions can completely remove the need to use Meshes and instead define geometry through screen space shaders.
 Since shaders are text, compressing them yields far better compression ratios than tessellated object meshes.
+The goal is not to achieve a small binary, but to use techniques that are utilized to aim for small sizes.

 In general, audio is synthesized during run time.
 Most groups write their own synthesizers to maximize compression with their own music description format.